An Act Providing For A Student's Informed Consent to Dissection

-- "Course of study" means required or elective coursework offered by a public or nonpublic school to students in kindergarten through grade 12, a 2 or 4-year undergraduate program, or any technical training program.
+(c) "Course of study" means required or elective coursework offered by a public or nonpublic school to students in kindergarten through grade 12.

 (b) A student who exercises his or her right of refusal under this section must be given a suitable alternative education project designed to provide the student with the factual knowledge, information, or experience required by the course of study.

-It is important to honor a student's conviction against dissection and vivisection as a means of classroom learning.
-Whether a student takes issue with educational dissection on moral or religious grounds, the choice to participate in such activities should remain with the student and alternatives should be made available to her.
-In fact, educational alternatives such as anatomical models, computer programs and many newer virtually reality interactions provide superior learning opportunities and are at the same time often less expensive.
-For example, in the long run, interactive CD-ROMs and models that teach students about a frog's anatomy are less expensive than buying dozens of frogs year after year.
-CD-ROMs and models can be more effective teaching tools insofar as exercises can be repeated and students can review information again and again whereas dissection presents a "one-shot" approach to learning.
-In addition, free loans of alternatives are available through the National Anti-Vivisection Society's Dissection Alternatives Loan Program, as well as from other sources.
+It is important to honor a student's opposition to participating in dissection and vivisection as a means of classroom learning.
+Whether a student takes issue with educational dissection on moral or religious grounds, the choice to participate in such activities should remain with the student and alternatives should be made available to her/him.
+In fact, educational alternatives such as anatomical models, computer programs and many newer virtually reality interactions provide superior learning opportunities and are at the same time often less expensive than dissection specimens and equipment.
+DVDs, online programs and models can be more effective teaching tools insofar as exercises can be repeated and students can review information again and again, whereas dissection presents a "one-shot" approach to learning.
+In addition, free loans of alternatives are available through the National Anti-Vivisection Society's BioLEAP, as well as from other sources.

-Unfortunately, whether student choice and alternative assignments are available is often left to teacher discretion due to lack of formal policies within schools and school boards.
+Unfortunately, whether student choice and alternative assignments are available is often left to an individual teacher's discretion due to lack of formal policies within schools and school boards.
 There are many instances of discrimination from teachers and other students against students who do not wish to participate in or observe educational dissection.
 Such discrimination often has negative results including lower grades, abandoned interest in the life sciences, and loss of respect for life.
 Codifying student choice and the availability of educational alternatives would alleviate these problems and give teachers the information and tools they need to deal with requests not to dissect.

-If the law were enacted, it would require a state's Board of Education to implement notice procedures and provide for alternative educational materials such as animal replica models, videos, books, CD-ROMs, and other computer learning programs.
+If a law or policy is enacted, it would require a state's Board of Education to implement notice procedures and provide for alternative educational materials such as animal replica models, videos, books, DVDs or other online computer learning programs.
 It should also require superintendents and science teachers to be informed of this law/policy so that these individuals can ensure that students are notified of their options and that teachers respect those choices.